E-commerce

 Category seasonality

-Google Analytics 4, e-commerce events and limits
+Google Analytics 4, e-commerce events and limitations

-GA4 is based on an event model; enhanced ecommerce (or equivalent) makes it possible to track view_item, add_to_cart, purchase, etc. Implementation must be validated through testing (debug mode, real-time reports).
+GA4 is based on an event model; enhanced ecommerce (or equivalent) makes it possible to track view_item, add_to_cart, purchase, etc. Implementation must be validated through tests (debug mode, real-time reports).
 Documentation: Google Analytics Help.

 Sampling and thresholds